Jameson805/klee-controlflow/README-MODIFICATIONS.md

 `BothBranch`: For each execution path, for each branch along the execution path where either sides could be taken, output the pairs of inputs such that the execution would diverge at this branch.

+When visiting a branch for the first time, a message will be sent to `messages.txt`.
+When finding a counterexample for a branch for the first time, a message will be sent to both the console and `messages.txt`.

 # Use Product Program for Branches

 ## Usage